circleci/circleci-docs/jekyll/_cci2/language-go.md

 2. Go to the [Add Projects](https://circleci.com/add-projects) page in CircleCI and click the Build Project button next to the project you just forked
 3. To make changes you can edit the `.circleci/config.yml` file and make a commit.
 When you push a commit to GitHub, CircleCI will build and test the project.

-If you want to test your changes locally you can use [our CLI tool](https://circleci.com/docs/2.0/local-jobs/) and run `circleci build`.
+If you want to test your changes locally, use [our CLI tool](https://circleci.com/docs/2.0/local-jobs/) and run `circleci build`.

 ---